Period 6 element: Tantalum

+Tungsten

-TungstenTungsten, also known as wolfram, is a chemical element with the chemical symbol W and atomic number 74.
+Tungsten, also known as wolfram, is a chemical element with the chemical symbol W and atomic number 74.
 The word tungsten comes from the Swedish language tung sten directly translatable to heavy stone, though the name is volfram in Swedish to distinguish it from Scheelite, in Swedish alternatively named tungsten.

 A hard, rare metal under standard conditions when uncombined, tungsten is found naturally on Earth only in chemical compounds.
 It was identified as a new element in 1781, and first isolated as a metal in 1783.
 Its important ores include wolframite and scheelite.
 The free element is remarkable for its robustness, especially the fact that it has the highest melting point of all the non-alloyed metals and the second highest of all the elements after carbon.
 Also remarkable is its high density of 19.3 times that of water, comparable to that of uranium and gold, and much higher (about 1.7 times) than that of lead.
 Tungsten with minor amounts of impurities is often brittle and hard, making it difficult to work.
 However, very pure tungsten, though still hard, is more ductile, and can be cut with a hard-steel hacksaw.

 The unalloyed elemental form is used mainly in electrical applications.
 Tungsten's many alloys have numerous applications, most notably in incandescent light bulb filaments, X-ray tubes (as both the filament and target), electrodes in TIG welding, and superalloys.
 Tungsten's hardness and high density give it military applications in penetrating projectiles.
 Tungsten compounds are most often used industrially as catalysts.